salvoravida/react-class-hooks/README.md

 * useClassRef -> a mutable ref object with .current
 * useClassContext -> use Context
 * useClassLayoutEffect -> alias for useClassEffect
+* useClassImperativeHandle -> just for compatibility with useImperativeHandle.

 ## Advanded Class Hooks : Named Hooks
 Hooks are anonymous, so order matters in the "render" method, because there is no other way to differentiate from one call to another in the same render.